 - Letter of Inquiry (LOI): All research grant applications must be preceded by a letter of inquiry (max.
 4 pages, excluding references, single-spaced, with standard 11 or 12-point font, and 1-inch margins) to determine whether RSF’s present interests and funds permit consideration of a full proposal.
 Letters of inquiry should be treated as "mini proposals."
 The LOI should reflect the key elements of a complete proposal, with the majority of the space dedicated to hypothesis, data, power calculations, preliminary or pilot findings if available, and research design.
 LOIs are expected to have well-developed conceptual frameworks and research designs, analytical models must be specified, and research questions and hypotheses (where applicable) must be clearly stated.
-The LOI should also include a paragraph about the qualifications and responsibilities of all key investigators and a brief paragraph outlining the major budget categories.
+Investigators are encouraged to submit an LOI after they have developed and pre-tested survey instruments, completed preliminary data analyses if the data are publically-available or conducted some preliminary interviews for qualitative studies.
+The LOI should also include a short paragraph about the qualifications and responsibilities of all key investigators and a brief paragraph outlining the major budget categories.
 Letters of inquiry should also be clear as to how the proposed project fits within RSF’s core interests.
 An LOI should contain only one research project; you may submit additional LOIs with other (potentially related) projects.
 LOIs must be submitted through our online portal directly by an eligible principal investigator or co-principal investigator.

 - Proposal: Only invited proposals will be considered.
 Proposals can be a maximum of 20 double-spaced pages (with standard 11 or 12-point font and 1-inch margins), excluding (1) references, (2) supporting tables and figures, and (3) appendices like draft survey instruments and interview protocols.
 Within the 20 pages, applicants must substantively answer the following questions:

 - What is the problem under study and why is it important?